 When it comes to being an effective coach, it’s imperative to incorporate sales metrics to consistently track performance.
 Also, ensure that everyone is on their best individual path towards the team’s collective goals.

-When analyzing your sales team performance, it’s important to remember the nuances of your sellers.
+When analyzing your sales team's performance, it’s important to remember the nuances of your sellers.
 While sales metrics alone are incredibly effective tools for determining if your coaching is successful, you also need to understand your reps on an individual and personal level — make sure to also provide your reps with reliable and clear insights, as well as honest feedback and encouragement.